JodieAlbanyCloete/CDV01_Career_Goals_Reflection_JODCLO25141_PT2503_A_Jodie_Cloete_CDV01/README.md

     - Detail specific actions or steps needed to achieve each short-term goal.
       - Complete the SDF course with Codespace - the action required here is better time management on my part and ensuring the nescessary hours are put towards my goals each week.
+      - To secure an Internship - I will need to ensure that I have an adequate portfolio that demonstrates that I am able to enter the field.

     - Include any resources or support required.
      - Take advantage of the resources and mentoring sessions provided by Codespace.
      - Make use of Scrimba and Udemy to better understand all topics covered.
+     - Take advantage of/Attend the webinars arranged by Codespace.

 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.

     - Consider additional skills, experiences, or qualifications needed.
+     - The personal skills I will need are time management, tenacity, autodidactic and perseverance.
+     - The technical skills I will need are, firstly,  the SDF course.
+I will then need to acquire additional certificates.
+I have done research about a short course offered at CPUT - which would provide a solid foundation for a career in Cybersecurity.

 ### Part 5: Reflection on Challenges and Opportunities